fieldtrip/website/development/project/fwdarch.md

 The triangulation methods are generally applied to pre-processed volumetric objects (e.g., segmented brain compartments) to generate a geometrical description expressed in terms of points and edges (a connectivity matrix).

-These methods are commonly used in FieldTri
+These methods are commonly used in FieldTrip

 - The marching cubes algorithm implemented by the MATLAB function isosurface.m
-- The projection of lines from the center of an icosaedron, to obtain the points of the volume that correspond to the transition between inside and outside of the volume
+- The projection of lines from the center of an icosahedron, to obtain the points of the volume that correspond to the transition between inside and outside of the volume
 - The use of edge detection to determine the points of the volumetric boundaries (see the **edge** function in the Image Processing Toolbox)

 The second method is more stable in case of noise in the volumetric compartment